 Chinaski, one of my Hero’s by the way, would later do an R rated version of the neck flirt IN FRONT OF a group of Thai Bikers and ON one of their girlfriends.
-The “Aliwhas”, as Ttam calls them, are a loyal bunch.
-So he really shouldn’t of been surprised when they kicked the shit out of him.
-But that’s another story.
+The “Aliwhas”as Ttam calls them, (which literally translates in Thai to ‘What the hell!?’), are a loyal bunch.
+So he really shouldn’t of been surprised when they kicked the shit out of him… but that’s another story.

 Because we were foreign, they gave us a VIP section that overlooked the club.
 When we arrived, they lead us to the rooftop and Leky disappeared into the crowd.

 The conversation was a mix; the basics of Thai swearing, French politics and strange phrases that only the British use and understand, were among popular topics.
 Leky was making out with an Aliwha.
-Not exactly a random, I’d seen him as a guitarist playing in the band earlier that night.
+Not exactly a random, I’d seen him.
+A guitarist that’d been playing in the band earlier that night.
 And while the progressives were tucked tightly into their Thai beds, Leky ended the night hand in hand with her new friend.

-When I arrived to the complex later on, it was Ed who I found standing in the hall in his underwear.
+When I arrived to the complex later on it was Ed who I found standing in the hall in his underwear.
 Ed, whose name has not been altered in any fashion (because that would be a travesty) is a middle to upper aged Coventry boy.
-Hailing from the great state of Connecticut, with a community college haircut, he scratched his head and stared at the ceiling above him.
+Hailing from the great state of Connecticut, with a community college haircut and a farmers tan that might of been visible through a Hawaiian shirt.
+He was scratching his head and staring at the ceiling above him.

 I swear Ed was talking to himself when I came up the stairs.
 It’s possible he heard me come through the main door, but I doubt it.
 His voice echoed down the stairwell.